nyu-oop-sp18/class07/README.md

 ```

 So far, the parsers we have seen can only produce result values that
-are tuples or lists build from `Char` values.
+are tuples or lists built from `Char` values.
 That's not very
 satisfactory.
 Suppose, e.g., that we want to write a parser that
 accepts a sequence of `c` characters and returns the length of the
 sequence as result.
 We could write a dedicated combinator for this